-In 2013, total costs for processing these permits, including the cost of inspections and enforcement, are budgeted at approximately \$18.5 million for commercial establishments.
-But the department collected only between \$6.8 million and \$7.4 million from restaurant permits during the last fiscal year.
+In fiscal year 2013, total costs for processing these permits, including the cost of inspections and enforcement, were budgeted at approximately \$18.5 million for commercial establishments.
+But the department collected only between \$6.8 million and \$7.4 million from restaurant permits during 2012.
 Thus, fees cover only about 38 percent of the full costs associated with restaurant permits.
 Increasing the application fee from \$280 to \$700 (leaving the frozen dessert charge unchanged) would bring permit fees into line with permit costs and raise \$10.2 million in revenue.